sjester14/sjester14.github.io/_pages/about.md

 Hi, my name is Steve Jester.
 I graduated from Miami University in 2022 with a Bachelors of Science from Emerging Technologies in Business + Design.
 <br>
-Currently, I'm employed with GIB Games in Cincinnati, Ohio, as a Junior Level Designer.
+Most recently, I was employed with GIB Games in Cincinnati, Ohio, as a Junior Level Designer.
 I've worked on Cold Start: The Callisto, Vampire: The Masquerade- Dark Skylines, and SCP: Infohazard.
 My main focus lies in creating environments focused around puzzles, as well as interior level designs.
-My current game design focus is on Virtual Reality, though we have been making our titles playable on desktop, as well.
+My current game design focus is on Virtual Reality, though we made our titles playable on desktop, as well.

 ![Personal Logo]({{site.baseurl}}/images/30.jpg)
 *Personal Logo, link to [Itch Page](https://sjester.itch.io/)*